intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 # Introduction

 Long-term interoperability of protocols is an important goal of the network standards process {{?MAINTENANCE=RFC9413}}.
-Part of realizing long-term protocol deployment success {{?SUCCESS=RFC5218}} is the ability to support change.
-Change can require adjustments such as extending the protocol, modifying usage patterns within the current protocol constraints, or creating a replacement protocol.
+Protocol deployment success
+{{?SUCCESS=RFC5218}} can depend on supporting change, which can include modifying how the protocol is used, extending the protocol, or replacing the protocol.

 Greasing is one technique that supports the long term-viability of protocol extension points.
 It was originally designed for TLS {{?GREASE=RFC8701}} as a